Scuba diving with loggerhead turtles in Isla Mujeres

 The Loggerhead is omnivorous.
 Although primarily a carnivore, its diet consists of a variety greater than any other sea turtle.

-According to a study from the University of Tokyo (6), loggerheads are consuming plastic in an alarming quantity with 17% of loggerheads consuming plastic upon encountering it and 62% of Green turtles.
+According to a study from the University of Tokyo (6), loggerheads consume plastic in an alarming quantity, with 17% of loggerheads consuming plastic upon encountering it and 62% of Green turtles.

 This consumption of plastic is devastating.
-It is basically a death sentence to 22% of all turtles that consume it.
-Sharp plastics rupture their internal organs and plastic bags block the intestines, causing the turtle to starve to death.
-Even if they manage to survive this, the plastics can cause them to be unnaturally buoyant which in turn causes their growth to be stunted and leads to slow reproduction rates (7)
+It is a death sentence for 22% of all turtles that consume it.
+Sharp plastics rupture their internal organs, and plastic bags block the intestines, causing the turtle to starve to death.
+Even if they manage to survive this, the plastics can cause them to be unnaturally buoyant, which in turn causes their growth to be stunted and leads to slow reproduction rates (7)

-Most of the plastic consumed was either clear or translucent (similar to jellyfish) followed by the color white.
-Black plastics ingested consisted of mainly plastic bags with green and blue being mainly plastic ropes and strings.
-Red, orange, yellow, and brown were found the least (9).
+Most of the plastic consumed was either transparent or translucent (similar to jellyfish), followed by the colour white.
+Black plastics ingested were mainly plastic bags, with green and blue being mainly plastic ropes and strings.
+Red, orange, yellow, and brown were the least (9).
 Why is this important?
 Because it may affect, at least, your consumer choices and habits; although we should all be plastic conscious, avoid all single-use plastics, and dispose of other plastics correctly or avoid them altogether.

 How do they eat?